markerikson/react-prod-sourcemaps/README.md

 React has never shipped sourcemaps for any of its production build artifacts.
 This makes it impossible to meaningfully debug errors inside of React in production.
 React's source code is already hard to understand in its original form - trying figure out what's happening when all you have is single-character variable names and no comments is _impossible_.

-I have a PR up at https://github.com/facebook/react/pull/26446 that updates React's build pipeline to generate sourcemaps for production artifacts.
-If and when that _eventually_ gets merged, future releases of React will include sourcemaps.
+In 2023 I filed a React PR at https://github.com/facebook/react/pull/26446 that updated React's build pipeline to generate sourcemaps for production artifacts.
+It was eventually merged, but then later reverted.
+Instead, React 19 will ship with optimized but unminified prod artifacts.
+That means that app build steps will minify React's prod artifacts themselves, and thus React's source will be debuggable.

 However, that doesn't help debug _current_ versions of React.